pghvlaans/sbotools/sbotest/index.md

 **sbotest** is a reverse dependency build tester based on the **sbotools** library.

-This **sbotools** extension was written with script maintainers in mind: Easily build and test scripts with their reverse dependencies in a single command.
-Copy built packages into an archive to be used again, and keep it up-to-date with **sbotest \--archive-rebuild**.
+This **sbotools** companion script was written with script maintainers in mind: Easily build and test scripts with their reverse dependencies in a single command.
+Maintain an archive for built dependencies and keep it up-to-date with **sbotest --archive-rebuild**.

 See the [man page](https://pghvlaans.github.io/sbotools/man/sbotest/post-release/sbotest.1.html) for more information about options and settings!